aigdonia/slimrest/README.md

-# slimrest RESTful API scaffold
+# slimrest RESTful API scaffold v2.0
 ## based on slimframework3.0
 this project provides scaffold for your next RESTful API.

+> Update, Version 2.0 of this scaffold is out there, some major changes have been added there.

+- Added support to CORS calls.
+- Dockerized.
+- Better error handling.

 ## Additional Tools

-This scaffold mashes additional libraries to get in shape, it uses [PHPActiveRecord ORM](http://www.phpactiverecord.org/) library for database manipulation, and uses [JWT](http://jwt.io/) for authentication/authorization with frontend.
+This scaffold mashes additional libraries to Slimframeworkv3.0 to get it in shape, it uses [PHPActiveRecord ORM](http://www.phpactiverecord.org/) library for database manipulation, and uses [JWT](http://jwt.io/) for authentication/authorization with frontend.

 Additional resources and tutorials based on the scaffold will be available here soon.